English Major

 Through its challenging and rewarding program of study, the Department of English, Writing & Journalism introduces students to the formative traditions in literature; supports students as they develop as creative and professional writers; and provides students with a wide array of news writing, reporting, editing and multimedia skills.

-In the course of our program, students will integrate close reading and extensive writing.
-They will also present fundamentals of research in order to foster intellectual maturity and to prepare for more advanced study in literature and writing.
+English majors can explore their particular interests through a variety of courses in literature, writing, theatre/drama, and journalism.
+Over the course of our program, students will integrate close reading and extensive writing.
+They will also learn fundamentals of research in order to foster critical thinking, as well as digital and information literacies.

 Goal 1: Study literature in diverse genres and by diverse authors.